Fashion Invoice Template

 Frequently asked questions

-Should I charge hourly or per garment for tailoring?
+Should I charge for a fitting appointment?

 Can I use this template for free?